Redruth Lease Extension - Free Consultation

 It may end up saving you thousands.

-Mortgage lenders will not loan monies with a short lease
+Banks and Building Societies will not lend with a short lease

 Lender Requirement

-Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.
+Bank of Scotland Minimum 70 years from the date of the mortgage.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Chelsea Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

-The conveyancers that we work with handle Redruth lease extensions and help protect your position.
+The conveyancers that we work with undertake Redruth lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The lawyer we work with provide it.

 Redruth Lease Extension Example Cases:

-Edward, Redruth, Cornwall
+Archie, Redruth, Cornwall

 Redruth case: